Signal-Fire/CyberSmart-Devices-API/README.md

 * `404 - Not Found` : This means the request failed or no Devices were found in the location.
 * `500 - Server Error` : This means something went wrong with the function being called in the controller.

+##### route.get('/connected', function(req, res)
+This route returns all connected Devices.
+It takes no parameters and returns a list of connected devices.
+The format of the returned items is as follows:
+* `IP`
+    - `String`
+* `MAC`
+    - `String`
+The possible returns are:
+* `200 - OK` : This means Devices were found and have been returned.
+* `404 - Not found` : This means no Devices were found and the request failed.
+* `500 - Server Error` : This means there was a server error during the request, causing the request to fail.

 ##### route.get('/:id', function(req, res)
 This route finds a Device by its ID.
 It takes on parameter, ID, which must be passed in in the format `/<id>` in the URL.
 The possible returns are: